 What is home title theft?

 Home title theft is the fraudulent transfer of your home’s deed into the name of another person.
-Once the title is transferred, the fraudster attempts to strip the equity from your home by selling it or taking out a mortgage.
+Once the title is transferred, the fraudster attempts to steal your home equity by selling your home or taking out a mortgage.

 Victims of home title theft may not discover they’re victims until strangers show up at the door to kick them out.